Harsh-Butani/Competitive-Programming/Notes.md

 - Sorting intervals as per starting/ending time for an efficient algorithm
 - Median plays an important role in some problems
 - Some problems require us to think in a different way.
 For example, traversing the array in backward direction, simulating the opposite operation mentioned in the problem, etc
 - Many problems require some careful observation to solve it.
-For example, observations related to parity, binary/n-ary representation of a number and some invariants/monovariants
+For example, observations related to parity, binary / $n$-ary representation of a number and some invariants/monovariants
 - Many problems use the concept used in Huffman Coding (choosing $k$ maximum / $k$ minimum values and combining them).
 It is implemented using priority queue
 - In constructive problems, we often have to prove an upper bound (or a lower bound) on some property and then try to come up with a construction that achieves that bound
 - In many problems, a multiset can work as a priority queue.
 It not only supports finding minimum and maximum elements but also removing a particular element from the multiset.
 The time complexity of all those operations is $O(log$ $n)$